xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   1. Training on a set of tasks that could benefit from having shared lower-level features.
   2. Usually, amount of data you have for each task is quite similar.
   3. Can train a big enough network to do well on all the tasks.
 - If you can train a big enough NN, the performance of the multi-task learning compared to splitting the tasks is better.
+The only reason multi-task hurts the performance is you don't have a big enough NN.
 - Today transfer learning is used more often than multi-task learning.
+Objects detection is more often using multi-task learning.

 ### What is end-to-end deep learning?